shaldengeki/monorepo/blog/content/posts/predictions-2025.md

 ## Argentina
 - ✅ YoY inflation hits <100% at any point during the year: 50%
-- La Libertad Avanza wins a plurality of the seats up for election in the Chamber of Deputies: 70%
+- ✅ La Libertad Avanza [wins a plurality of the seats](https://en.wikipedia.org/wiki/2025_Argentine_legislative_election) up for election in the Chamber of Deputies: 70%

 # Tech